MayateDev/TextFileDB/README.md

 When you delete a row in the database it will delete the reletionships of that entity with that id in the other tables also.

+It loads the entities relationships automatically with use of the table schema and reflection.

 I built in functionality to parse some **really basic** sql statements to the database.
 You can parse a **Select From Where** statement and get the result back in a DataSet.